DID YOU KNOW, 87% OF WORKFORCES ARE DISENGAGED?

-Recently I have been lucky enough to chat with Richard Maloney, Founder & CEO of Engage and Grow, and we’re exploring a hot topic that’s becoming a crucial problem in the current business climate: Why employee engagement is critical for business success.
+Recently I have been lucky enough to chat with Richard Maloney, Founder & CEO of Engage and Grow.
+We’re exploring a hot topic that’s becoming a crucial problem in the current business climate: Why employee engagement is critical for business success.

 A Shift in the Employer-Employee Dynamic

 As the generations evolve, the business world continues to change as a result.
 For today’s millennials, training and leadership ideas that were once considered the mainstream way of thinking have since become outdated in the workplace.
 By challenging the norm with new attitudes and expectations, it’s safe to say that young minds now have a powerful influence over the traditional employer-employee dynamic.
 Coupled with the fact that employee engagement is now a $450 billion problem – change can only be a good thing.

 Richard Maloney is one entrepreneur who understands the importance of employee engagement to its core.
 In the last three years alone, Richard has expanded his training company “Engage and Grow” from 1 to 84 countries.
 Richard continues to coach SMEs on crucial issues that include: employee motivation, productivity and relationship building in the workplace.

 So how can fellow entrepreneurs tackle this growing problem?